How to Add Humor to Your Presentation Without Adding Jokes

-Stop trying to be funny.
+Stop trying to be funny in presentations.

 You heard me.